NOVA Region Dashboard

 Median Household Income - Current

 The median household income of the counties, cities, and incorporated towns in Northern Virginia is shown in this graph.
 Loudoun County is the number one ranked county (county equivalent) for median household income in the nation.
-The towns of Hillsboro, Vienna, and Clifton have estimated median household incomes even greater than Loudoun County.
-All Northern Virginia counties, cities and town, except for two towns, have a median household income above Virginia or the United States.
-The incomes of Quantico and Dumfries are estimated to be below the United States, but are not statistically different from the United States based on the margins of error of the survey.
-The incomes of Quantico and Dumfries are estimated to be below Virginia and are statistically different from Virginia based on the margins of error of the survey.
+The towns of Vienna and Clifton have estimated median household incomes even greater than Loudoun County.
+All Northern Virginia counties, cities and town, have a median household income higher than Virginia, except for the City of Manassas Park which is statistically similar and the Towns of Dumfries and Quantico which are lower.
+All Northern Virginia counties, cities and town have a median household income estimate that is higher than the United States, except for Dumfries which is statistically similar and Quantico which is lower.

 Median Household Income - Historic Compared to Current

-Due to the small size of many towns, the median household income of towns should be used with caution and the margin of error of the median household income should be taken into consideration.
+Note, the American Community Survey is a survey with a small sample size.
+Due to the small population of many towns, the median household income of towns for should be used with caution and the margin of error of the median household income should be taken into consideration.
 If there is a large increase or decrease in the estimate from one time period to the next, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and the data should be used with caution.
+The margin of error is shown in the popup that is displayed when hovering over a bar in the bar charts.
+In addition to the margin of error, the accuracy of the American Community Survey data for an area can be gaged by evaluating the trend.
+If the data does not have a clear trend, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and the data should be used with caution.